-If you wear contacts, at some point you’ve found yourself questioning whether or not you can put contact solution in your eyes.
-It generally would make sense.
-You wash your contacts in it, why shouldn’t you be able to use it as a rinse?
-Unfortunately, while it may work as a short term solution, it can actually do much more harm than good.
+Can you use contact solution as eye drops?
+If you wear contacts, at some point, you’ve found yourself questioning whether you can put contact solution in your eyes.
+Generally, it would make sense.
+You wash your contacts in it, so why shouldn’t you be able to use it as a rinse?
+Unfortunately, while it may work as a short-term remedy, it can do much more harm than good.

 At Contacts Direct, we have all the best solutions to keep your eyes happy.
 Proper contact lens care is key to maintaining your vision and eye health.
-Be sure you use the right solution for the situation, such as rewetting drop, lubricating drops and more.
+Be sure you use the right solution for the situation, such as rewetting drops, lubricating drops, and more.
 Visit our website today to learn more!